mishankov/yahttp/README.md

 - `status` - HTTP status code
 - `body` - response body as a string
 - `headers` - table, where keys are header keys and values are sequences of header values for a key
+- `request` - object with request data processed by `yahttp`
+  - `url` - stores full url with query params
+  - `headers` - stores HTTP headers with `Authorization` for basic authorization

 `Response` object has some helper procedures:
 - `Response.json()` - returns response body as JSON